 Who’s Behind Revision Path?

 Maurice Cherry is the editor-in-chief of Revision Path, host of the Revision Path podcast, and curator of 28 Days of the Web.
-Maurice is a content marketer at Fog Creek Software, former principal at Lunch, a multidisciplinary creative studio in Atlanta, GA, and the founder and chairman emeritus of the Black Weblog Awards.
+Maurice is a content marketer at Fog Creek Software, former principal at Lunch, and the founder and chairman emeritus of the Black Weblog Awards.
 Maurice is also the 2018 recipient of the Steven Heller Prize for Cultural Commentary from AIGA, and was named as one of GDUSA’s “People to Watch” in 2018, and was honored by Creative Loafing Atlanta in the fields of business and technology in their inaugural CL’s Influentials Awards.
 You can follow him on Twitter or visit his website.
 He lives in Atlanta, GA.

 RJ Basilio is an international audio engineer and podcast editor from The Philippines.
 RJ has worked for 8 years with dozens of podcasters throughout his freelancing career and he’s also a video editor.
 You can follow him on Twitter, Instagram, and Facebook.